top of page

 Car trunk packed with suitcases and bags.
 Background shows a lake and trees on a sunny day, suggesting a relaxing trip.

-I don’t think he meant to hurt me.
-I don’t think he’s malicious.
-But I’ve learned that gaslighting in friendships doesn’t always require cruelty.
+That friendship taught me so much.
+It changed my path.
+It changed what I ask of myself.
+It changed what I ask of others.
+I’ve learned that gaslighting in friendships doesn’t always require cruelty.
 Sometimes it looks like constant invalidation.
 Gentle reminders that your needs are too much.
 Interruptions that keep your voice from landing.

 And so I drew my boundary.
 I want friendships where care runs both ways.
 Where my voice isn’t something to be managed.
-Instead, my friends see it as something to be celebrated and valued.
+Instead, my friends see it as I do theirs - something to be celebrated and valued.

 I don’t need much.
 But I do need to matter.
 And I will no longer stay where I don’t.